 What does teaching introductory philosophy consist in?
-What makes a particular introduction to philosophy a good one?
-I argue that teaching introductory philosophy neither aims at teaching learners how to do philosophy nor at transferring philosophical knowledge; rather, teaching philosophy aims to both illuminate what philosophy is and generate motivation.
+What makes a particular introduction to philosophy pedagogically a good one?
+I argue that the main purpose of teaching introductory philosophy is not to instill skills needed to do philosophy or pass down philosophical knowledge; rather, teaching philosophy aims to illuminate what philosophy is and generate motivation, curiosity and wonder.
 I develop this view through a comparison between teaching philosophy and Greek tragedy, as Aristotle understood it.
-In designing a lecture, cognitive insight and motivation are achieved through catharsis of fear that arises when foundational views are brought into conflict.
-Just as a tragedian’s task is to generate fear, pity and ultimately catharsis, a teacher’s task is to generate a moderate degree of fear and catharsis that lead to lasting curiosity.
-This view provides a substantial model for pedagogy, specifically for lecture design, and a means for diagnosing flaws and imperfections.
+A lecture succeeds when leaners experience catharsis, a relief of fear that arises when foundational views are brought into conflict.
+Based on this conception of teaching philosophy, I propose a substantial pedagogical model for lecture design and a diagnostic for flaws and imperfections.

 Teaching Philosophy: What is it and what are its pedagogical norms?,